7 Quick Tips On How To Pick A Juicy And Sweet Watermelon Every Time

-Watermelon is the fruit of summer.
-It is one of the most refreshing and satisfying snacks to have on a hot day.
-I mean it tastes great, contains very few calories, and is loaded with antioxidants and amino acids.
+Watermelon is one of the best summer fruits.
+It is a refreshing satisfying snack to have on a hot day.
+I mean it tastes great, contains very few calories, and is loaded with antioxidants and rich nutrients.

 - Improves eye health, prevents macular degeneration

 - Hydrates and nourishes the body

 Imagine drinking a big glass of watermelon juice, it is oh so refreshing!

 I have recommended watermelon juice so many times to different people for different ailments and it always work: To relieve constipation (especially for kids!), to reduce bloating and water retention, relieve pain, kidney cleansing, or simply to reduce PMS symptoms.

 Read about the full health benefits of watermelon.